angular/angular/aio/aio-builds-setup/docs/vm-setup--set-up-secrets.md

    - Used for:
      - Retrieving open PRs without rate-limiting.
      - Retrieving PR author.
-     - Retrieving members of the `angular-core` team.
+     - Retrieving members of the trusted GitHub teams.
      - Posting comments with preview links on PRs.

 2. `PREVIEW_DEPLOYMENT_TOKEN`